-There are 97 residents, ranging in age from 47-101, needing various levels of care.
-There are eight residents to each share house, and each house has a companion who takes care of the caring, cleaning, cooking, medication and mental and physical support of the residents.
+There are 97 residents, ranging in age from 47-105, needing various levels of care.
+There are eight residents to each share house, and each house has a House Companion™ support worker who takes care of the caring, cleaning, cooking, medication and mental and physical support of the residents.

 “Our homes represent six different lifestyles, so a resident gets to live the lifestyle they are used to – modern, contemporary, and traditionalist.”